ably-labs/cursors-everywhere/README.md

 **Insert Image Here:** An annotated screenshot showing a web page with interactive elements marked with unique identifiers would be useful here.

-**2. Mapping Elements Across Different Views**
+***2. Mapping Elements Across Different Views***

 Modern websites often have different layouts for desktop and mobile views.
 Elements that represent the same functionality might be completely different across these views.

 For example, a navigation menu could be a horizontal list of links in a desktop view, but a collapsible dropdown menu in a mobile view.
 This can cause issues with the shared cursor plugin, as the cursor's position over an element in one view might not map accurately to the equivalent element in a different view.

-To mitigate this, we propose a system where equivalent elements across different views are tagged with the same unique identifiers.
+To mitigate this, a system where equivalent elements across different views are tagged with the same unique identifiers.
 This allows the plugin to accurately map the cursor's position across different views, ensuring a consistent shared experience regardless of the user's device or screen size.

 ```html
 <!-- Desktop view -->